-On the previous work it was presented the concepts of entropy of a channel and of Gibbs channel; and also an example (associated to a stationary Markov chain) where this definition of entropy (for a quantum channel) matches the Kolmogorov-Shanon definition of entropy.
-We estimate here the larger Lyapunov exponent for the above mentioned example and we show that it is equal to $-\frac{1}{2} \,h$, where $h$ is the entropy of the associated Markov probability.
+In a previous work, the concepts of entropy of a channel and Gibbs channel were presented; and also an example (associated to a stationary Markov chain) in which this definition of entropy (for a quantum channel) matches the Kolmogorov-Shanon definition of entropy.
+We estimate here the larger Lyapunov exponent for the mentioned example and we show that it is equal to $-\frac{1}{2} \,h$, where $h$ is the entropy of the associated Markov invariant probability.